 When planning a trip to Amish Country, visitors will realize that there is a range of accommodations for all budgets and preferences.
 Travelers can have their pick of chain hotels, bed & breakfasts, and smaller inns.
 For visitors seeking a unique experience, choose to sleep in a honeycomb suite, treehouse, a converted barn, or tiny home.

 Amish Country is the perfect place for a romantic getaway, too.
 Most accommodations are set up for couples.
 Visitors will have no problem finding something for every budget.

 If you’re traveling to Amish Country with children, look for hotels that offer suites.
 The Wallhouse Hotel in Walnut Creek and the Berlin Grande Hotel in Berlin are both good options.
 (Here’s my review of the Wallhouse Hotel).

 Looking for more space to spread out?
-Check out Airbnb!
+Check out VRBO!
 There are some great apartments and cabins in the area.

 The best time to visit Amish Country, Ohio

 Fall is the most popular time to visit Amish Country.
 There’s something about pumpkins, corn stalks, and falling leaves, that makes the area even more magical.
 October is also the month that Sugarcreek hosts the Swiss Festival and Millersburg is host to the Antique Festival.
 That said, weekends during October tend to be the most expensive and sought-after time.